 Discover all these great addresses on the map below!

 What to do in Paris's 6th arrondissement?
-Good addresses and ideas for outings
+Current addresses and ideas for outings

 Historic, chic, but also quite chill, Paris's 6th arrondissement is an iconic and lively neighborhood on the Left Bank.
-Here's the lowdown on what to do and where to go to make the most of it.
+Here's what you need to know to make the most of it.
+Follow the guide!
 [Read more]